wegeh/Tubes-IF4070-RPP/tugas2/README.md

 ## Assignment II - Knowledge Representation and Reasoning (IF4070)

-A Retrieval-Augmented Generation (RAG) system for querying coffee knowledge using Neo4j graph database and natural language processing with OpenRouter.
+A Retrieval-Augmented Generation (RAG) system for querying coffee knowledge using Neo4j graph database and natural language processing with model from OpenRouter.

 ---

-## 📋 Overview
+## Overview

-This project implements a knowledge graph based on the coffee domain from Assignment I (Prolog) and provides a web-based RAG system for natural language queries.
+This project implements a knowledge graph based on the coffee domain from Assignment I (Prolog and Ontology) and provides a web-based RAG system for natural language queries.

 **Key Features:**
-- 🗄️ Neo4j knowledge graph with 11 coffee types
+- Neo4j knowledge graph with 11 coffee types
-- 🤖 OpenRouter LLM integration for flexible model selection
+- OpenRouter LLM integration for flexible model selection
-- 🌐 Simple web interface for natural language queries
+- Simple web interface for natural language queries
-- 🎯 Focus on query accuracy (>90% target)
-- 📊 Comprehensive testing suite
+- Comprehensive testing

 ---

-## 🏗️ Architecture
+## Architecture

 ```
 User Query (Natural Language)